GoogleCloudPlatform/marketplace-vm-imagebuilder/docs/creating-service-account.md

 ## Create the service account

-To create the service account, execute the following command:
+To create the service account, run the following command:

 ```bash
 gcloud iam service-accounts create $SERVICE_ACCOUNT \